-- 181.In addition, to avoid the loss of existing important community facilities it is important to encourage the provision of new or enhanced facilities.
-The need for, and adequacy of community facilities to meet the existing and future needs of the community was a strong theme of the consultation. - 182.
-Many residents consider that the quality of some community buildings could be improved, especially in terms of physical accessibility, energy efficiency, comfort and general repair and maintenance; they could be improved. - 183.Another major theme from the consultation was that there are gaps in the existing provision, with some facilities struggling to cope with demand.
-Residents especially highlighted the need for additional healthcare and educational provision. - 184.
+- 180. In addition, to avoid the loss of existing important community facilities it is important to encourage the provision of new or enhanced facilities.
+The need for, and adequacy of community facilities to meet the existing and future needs of the community was a strong theme of the consultation. - 181.
+Many residents consider that the quality of some community buildings could be improved, especially in terms of physical accessibility, energy efficiency, comfort and general repair and maintenance; they could be improved. - 182.Another major theme from the consultation was that there are gaps in the existing provision, with some facilities struggling to cope with demand.
+Residents especially highlighted the need for additional healthcare and educational provision. - 183.
 The need for more provision specifically aimed at young people was also cited by many residents.
 A view echoed in other reports and studies.
-For example, the Sheffield Open Spaces Assessment 17 prepared by Sheffield CC as part of the development of the Sheffield Plan highlighted that there was an existing shortfall in children's and youth facilities in parks and more generally in the parish. - 185.
-Residents also expressed the belief, that community facilities will have to adapt in response to changing circumstances, in particular the growing older population. - 186.
-The Plan supports the provision of new and enhanced community facilities, where it meets a local need.
+For example, the Sheffield Open Spaces Assessment16 prepared by Sheffield CC as part of the development of the Sheffield Plan highlighted that there was an existing shortfall in children's and youth facilities in parks and more generally in the Parish. - 184.Residents also expressed the belief, that community facilities will have to adapt in response to changing circumstances, in particular the growing older population. - 185.
+The Plan supports the provision of new and enhanced community facilities, where they meet a local need.

-POLICY E7: SUPPORTING NEW AND ENHANCED LOCAL COMMUNITY FACILITIES - Development proposals for new or enhanced local community facilities will be supported where it contributes to the health and well-being of local communities, do not harm local character or amenity and are sited to encourage walking and cycling.
-The provision of new or enhanced medical facilities, facilities for children and young people and improved parks and open spaces will be especially supported and encouraged.
+POLICY E7: SUPPORTING NEW AND ENHANCED LOCAL COMMUNITY FACILITIES - Development proposals for new or enhanced local community facilities will be supported where it contributes to the health and well-being of the local community, do not harm local character or amenity and are sited to encourage walking and cycling.
+The provision of enhanced medical facilities, facilities for children and young people and improved parks and open spaces will be especially supported and encouraged.